openmobilehub/omh-auth/README.md

       is `com.openmobilehub.android:auth-api-non-gms:1.0`.
    **Note:** nongms build covers only Non-GMS configurations.

-   In your "auth-starter-sample" module-level `build.gradle` file add the following code at the end of the file.

 3. Save and [sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).
 4. Now you can select a build variant.
 To change the build variant Android Studio uses, do one of the following: